Session 3 – Spatial analyses of imaging data

 A preview of a zoomed in section of the tissue

-Now let’s try to visualise just a small section.
-You can appreciate, coloured by cell, single molecules.
-You cqn also appreciate the difference in density between regions.
-An aspect to note, is that not all probes are withiin cells.
+Now let’s try to visualise just a small section, tx_small_region, that we downloaded earlier.
+You can appreciate, single molecules are coloured by cell.
+You can also appreciate the difference in density between regions.
+An aspect to note, is that not all probes are within cells.
 This depends on the segmentation process.

 brewer.pal(7, "Set1")